derberg/arghun/README.md

 ### Quick usage

-Async/await in Node.js 7.x is hidden behind the harmony flag.
+Async/await in Node.js <7.6 is hidden behind the harmony flag (`--harmony-async-await`).
 Keep that in mind when running your code.
 Otherwise compiler complains on the async function definition.

+Since 7.6 no harmony flag is needed, I suggest you to upgrade to latest version with latest v8 engine.

 1. Create a 'myWalk.js' in your Node.js project
 2. Add this content to the project: